TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 Yes.
 But make sure its gimmicks only work with your specific chart/difficulty, no chart should impact other's charts in any way.

-## I submitted music but it wasn't featured on the next volume, why?
+## I submitted music but it wasn't featured on the next volume/season, why?

 Our team has a list of music submitted by members of the community, we try to select a safe amount of music that guarantees a healthy amount of charts will be made for each one since chart and graphic submissions are made purely by the interest of the authors and at the moment of writing this document, Project OutFox has no dedicated Chart Creation Team.